-The Master of Engineering (Electronics) is offered by The Faculty of Science and Engineering.
+The Master of Engineering (Electronics) is offered by the College of Science and Engineering.

 Students without such a qualification should apply for the Graduate Diploma in Engineering Science.

 The Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 Students who have completed a relevant Washington Accord accredited Bachelor of Engineering with honours or have passed the same topics in a Flinders University Master of Engineering Science may receive up to 36 units of credit towards the Master of Engineering degree.

 This program is provisionally accredited by Engineers Australia at the level of professional engineer.
 Full accreditation is normally granted when the first cohort of students graduate from the program.

 Professional engineering courses accredited by Engineers Australia are recognised internationally under the Washington Accord.
 Once fully accredited, graduates will meet the academic requirements for attaining chartered professional engineering status.

 The course has been designed to provide graduates with:

 - a strong foundation in both the theoretical and the practical aspects of electronic engineering systems

 - an awareness of social, economic, cultural and environmental aspects of electronic engineering